Chair and Commissioners

 All Police Conduct Oversight Commission members must:

-- Applicants may not be currently or previously employed by the Minneapolis Police Department
+- Not be currently or previously employed by the Minneapolis Police Department

 - Have the ability to read, apply logic and evaluate complex information and compare it to existing rules, laws, or procedures for the purpose of conducting audits of cases involving police misconduct;

 - Have competent communication and presentations skills for reporting the results of research to the Public Safety, Civil Rights & Emergency Management Committee of the City Council;